-As for what you will see on your tour, it varies by tour guide.
+As for what is on the tour, it varies by the tour guide.
 Security concerns, ongoing construction, or the guide’s experience and areas of interest might all affect your route.
-Two spots you are likely to visit on any tour, however, include the America’s Heroes Memorial and the Hall of Heroes, dedicated to the nearly 3,500 recipients of the U.S. Medal of Honor.
+Two spots you are likely to visit on any tour, however, include the “America’s Heroes Memorial” and the Hall of Heroes, dedicated to the nearly 3,500 recipients of the US Medal of Honor.

 One site you may or may not visit is the Pentagon’s central courtyard.
-This open green space contains benches where employees often spend their breaks and lunch hours, enjoying the sunshine.
+This open green space contains benches where employees often spend their breaks and lunch hours enjoying the sunshine.
 But the really interesting part of the courtyard is the small building at its very center.
 Although the building is fairly small, it was large enough to be picked up by the Cold War-era Soviet satellites surveilling the Pentagon.
 Their intelligence analysts saw groups of military personnel entering and exiting the small building at about the same time each day and they concluded that this was the entrance to an ultra-secure facility, maybe even an underground bunker.

-Well, no. The building is a hot dog stand.
+In reality, the building is a hot dog stand.
 The personnel the Soviets saw were just grabbing a quick bite for lunch.